 General Growing Tips For Your Seedling Tray

-For best results with Lemon Grass, plant one seedling plug per 4-inch or three to four per 10-inch container.
+For best results with Lemon , plant one seedling plug per 4-inch or three to four per 10-inch container.
 Use well-drained soil with a pH of 6.0-7.5, EC of 1.0-2.5 mS/cm, and medium feed (200-250 ppm N) of a balanced fertilizer with a 20-20-20 NPK ratio.
 Provide temperatures of 75-85 daytime and 60-70 nighttime.
 Don't pinch or use PGRs, but grow in full sun.
 Watch for spider mites, aphids, fungal leaf spot, and root rot.

 Flowering